perslab/CELLECT/README.md

 ### Example

-To demonstrate CELLECT we have a short example that takes roughly 30 minutes to run on ...
+To demonstrate CELLECT-LDSC we have a short example that takes roughly 30 minutes to run on ...

 Our single cell input for this example is the [Mouse Nervous System](https://www.sciencedirect.com/science/article/pii/S009286741830789X) processed with CELLEX to get specificity scores then a subset of cell types taken to speed up the running time.
 The GWAS input is the UK Biobank's 1.1 million individual study on [Educational Attainment](https://www.nature.com/articles/s41588-018-0147-3)